 Anchorage real estate is some of the most expensive in Alaska, although Anchorage house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anchorage is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Anchorage isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Anchorage are a mix of both white- and blue-collar jobs.
 Overall, Anchorage is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Anchorage who work in office and administrative support (15.05%), management occupations (10.79%), and sales jobs (8.81%).

 There are quite a few people in the armed forces living in Anchorage, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

-Anchorage is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Anchorage is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Anchorage in 2010 was $36,920, which is wealthy relative to Alaska and the nation.
 This equates to an annual income of $147,680 for a family of four.
 However, Anchorage contains both very wealthy and poor people as well.